pyroesp/vitaFFT/README.md

 - Fix amplitude value so it isn't longer than the height of the screen
 - Determine the unit of the amplitude (dB, ...) - FIXED in libfft
+- Change Y scale depending on what is being shown (dB or magnitude)

 ## Dependencies